knpuniversity/javascript/knpu/ep4-reactjs/success-messages.md

 Right now, `RepLogApp` will *always* be rendered on the page.
 But, that's not true of React components in general.
 For example, we could choose to *only* render the `RepLogCreator` component after clicking a button.
-Or, if you're using React Router so that your user can navigate to different "pages", then even `RepLogApp` would be rendered and unrendered as the user navigates.
+Or, if you're using React Router so that users can navigate to different "pages", then even `RepLogApp` would be rendered and unrendered as the user navigates.

 Because of this, *if* your component is removed form the page, you need to ask
 yourself: